 “Right about then, here comes a couple of gun boats sailing right through the waters of our base.
 They must have gotten permission from our people to do that,” Rydberg said.
 “They were headed for the fighting at Caimanera.

-“My sergeant who joined Castro, was waiting for the gun boats further up along the bay with a recoilless rife.
+“My sergeant who joined Castro, was waiting for the gun boats further up along the bay with a recoilless rifle.
 He punched holes in both boats along their water lines with his rifle and they nearly sank.
 They had to return to our base before they went down.

 “The sergeant’s battle with the gun boats made him some kind of a folk hero with the Castro regime.
 After the war Castro appointed him chief of police in Havana.
 He only held the post a couple of years, then Castro removed him after the dictator had a falling out with the U.S. government.